ComposioHQ/composio-fastapi/README.new.md

     prompt: str,
 ):
     """
-    Run the Gmail agent using composio and openai clients.
+    Run a Gmail agent using composio and openai clients.
     """
     # Step 1: Fetch the list of necessary Gmail tools with Composio
     tools = composio_client.tools.get(